charmed-kubernetes/kubernetes-docs/pages/k8s/install-manual.md

 ### Create a model

 The controller automatically creates a model named 'default'.
-It is useful to have a different model for each deployment of CDK, and for the models to have useful names.
+It is useful to have a different model for each deployment of **CDK**, and for the models to have useful names.
 You can create a new model with the `add-model` command like
 this: